flachs/queued/README.md

   * `xv` is the virtual memory used by processes external to the queue.
   * `xr` is the resident size of processes external to the queue.
   * `q` is the virtual memory used by jobs running from the queue.
-  * `users` is the number of users logged in to the host and the number of seconds since a command has been typed.
+  * `users` provides the number of users logged in to the host who have typed a command in the last 30 mins and the number of seconds since a command has been typed.
   * `up` is the uptime since boot, the current time and the seconds of drift.

 #### Job Status Fields